ayush-jadaun/AllProfanity/README.md

 We welcome new language packs, detection improvements, and docs!
 To add a new language, create a file in `src/languages/` and export a string array.
 Open a PR or issue for bugs, features, or suggestions.

----

-## Acknowledgements

-Built on top of [leo-profanity](https://github.com/jojoee/leo-profanity) and improved with modern algorithms.